Welcome to Yoga with Suzanne

 Regular practice of yoga can help you face the turmoil of life with steadiness and stability.

 I started practicing yoga in 1999, and have been teaching since 2003 when I qualified as a teacher through the British Wheel of Yoga.
-I started yoga when my two boys were very young because I needed to find time for myself and I wanted to get fit.
+I started yoga when my two children were very young because I needed to find time for myself and I wanted to get fit.
 I needed something that would also nourish me on all levels.
 What I noticed most was how my yoga practice improved my stamina, physically, emotionally and mentally.
 I felt more confident about dealing with the daily demands of a very full and busy life.
-Now my sons are 15 and 17, life continues to be full and I am more grateful than ever for the balance yoga provides.
+Now my children are 23 and 25, life continues to be full and I am more grateful than ever for the balance yoga provides.

 I have been an English teacher, a hockey coach and football coach, educational author and consultant.
 I have worked with young disabled people to get them into education and employment.
 I have always liked working with people.
 I love yoga and I love seeing people benefit from practicing yoga.
 Teaching yoga feels like the most natural thing in the world for me to do.

-I used my background as an English teacher to co-develop a number of VisionWorks emotional intelligence programmes which are currently used successfully in schools throughout the UK: It’s OK Being Me: Emotional and Social Skills for Learning at KS3; Discovering Me: Emotional and Social Skills for Learning for Small Units; and KS3 Insight Series: 5 programmes underpinning PLT skills and SEAL objectives.
+I used my background as an English teacher to co-develop a number of emotional intelligence programmes which are currently used successfully in schools throughout the UK: It’s OK Being Me: Emotional and Social Skills for Learning at KS3; Discovering Me: Emotional and Social Skills for Learning for Small Units..
 I bring my experience from education and emotional intelligence into my yoga teaching.
 These skills help me to communicate yoga philosophy and yoga practice in a meaningful way to people who live real lives with everyday demands and responsibilities.

-In classes and one-to-one sessions I have worked with sports people and runners, retirees, mothers, fathers, teachers, teenagers, business owners, gardeners, accountants and artists.
-I have worked with people suffering with back injuries, cancer, ME, depression and osteoporosis, stroke, asthma, and other difficult challenges.
+In classes and one-to-one sessions I have worked with sports people, runners, retirees, mothers, fathers, teachers, teenagers, business owners, gardeners, soldiers, accountants and artists.
+I have worked with people suffering with back injuries, PTSD, cancer, ME, depression and osteoporosis, stroke, asthma, and other difficult challenges.